 If you recognize any of the mouth cancer symptoms in your own smile, schedule an appointment with your emergency dentist as soon as possible.
 The sooner oral cancer is detected, the sooner your doctor can begin mouth cancer treatment.

-Dr. Gary Feucht at Plymouth Dentistry is dedicated to helping patients increase their survival rate through regular .
-If you are interested in scheduling a dental exam or mouth cancer screening, be sure to call our Plymouth MI dentist at (734) 459-7110.
+At Plymouth Dentistry, we’re dedicated to helping patients increase their survival rate through regular oral cancer screenings.
+If you are interested in scheduling a dental exam or mouth cancer screening, be sure to call our dentist at (734) 459-7110.